DrJieTao/ba545-docs/syllabus-SP2021.md

 __Late Submissions__: Grades become official one week after assignments/exams have been returned by the instructor.
 Late submissions might be accepted with a 10% grade penalty.
 If you miss an exam, you may be given a make-up exam if you provide a written official excuse, such as a doctor’s note covering the date the quiz is given.
 Oral excuses are not acceptable.
 No make-up opportunities would be given to final deliverables of both competitions/projects.

-__Email Communications and Feedbacks__: When sending an email to your instructor, please include in your email your section name or the time you are taking the class (i.e., using __“BA545  + your name”__ in the subject line).
-Normally, I would reply to your email no longer than __24__ hours.
-I will not respond to emails sending from/to non-university emails.
+__Class Communications and Feedbacks__: We will use __Slack__ for __all__ course communications. __DO NOT SEND EMAIL TO YOUR PROFESSORS.
+DM instead.__ You will receive an email invitation from ``Yue.Pu@fairfield.edu`` with instructions.
+You need to join the ``#buan6545`` channel to communicate with me and the class.
+Normally, I would reply to your DM no longer than __12__ hours.
 Allow more time during weekends and holidays.
 Feedbacks on your assignments/deliverables will generally be returned to your within a week after the due of the assignment.
 After receiving the feedback (and grade), you have __three (3)__ days to dispute a grade with proper justified reasons.
-Special Note: Throughout this course, I will use my student email address (jtao@student.fairfield.edu) to share course files with you – however, ALL course related communications should be referred to my main email (jtao@fairfield.edu).

 __Academic Honesty__: Fairfield University’s primary purpose is the pursuit of academic excellence.
 All members of the Fairfield University community share responsibility for establishing and maintaining appropriate standards of academic honesty and integrity.
 This is possible only in an atmosphere where discovery and communication of knowledge are marked by scrupulous, unqualified honesty.
 In the event of such dishonesty, professors are to award a grade of zero for the project, paper, or examination in question, and may record an F for the course itself.

 __Students with Disabilities__: Fairfield University is committed to providing qualified students with disabilities an equal opportunity to access the benefits, rights and privileges of its services, programs and activities, in an accessible setting.
 Fur-thermore, in compliance with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and Connecticut State laws, we provide reasonable accommodations to qualified students, to reduce the impact of disabilities on academic functioning or upon other major life activities.

+__Online Office/Coaching Hours__: online office hours are available via [Zoom](), which runs in addition to the regular on ground office hours.
+If needed, additional coaching hours can be arranged.

+__Python Tutoring__: Given the circumstances that the professor is not available, we have Python tutors for on-ground and online tutoring services.
+Make sure to maintain contacts with your Python tutors.

 ---